mj307/RnR/README.md

 As a college student, one of the most challenging aspects of assignments is parsing and remembering the specifics and the nuances from a long assignment.
 Going to office hours may help, there’s often a long line, and students end up wasting a lot of time.
 Additionally, TA's and Professors have to spend a lot of their time explaining the same question to multiple students, wasting their time.
 This is frustrating for both students, TAs, and Professors.

 ## Introducing ...
 A2!
-Assignment Assisstant, or A2, is an AI-Powered assistant that allows TAs and professors to upload assignments, troubleshooting notes, and solutions to a shared platform.
+Assignment Assistant, or A2, is an AI-Powered assistant that allows TAs and professors to upload assignments, troubleshooting notes, and solutions to a shared platform.
 Students can then search through these past solutions and assignment specifics to quickly find answers to common clarification questions or setup issues, thus helping them make progress independently.

 ## Design
 - Use Snowflake Stage to upload assignments in PDF format